JaymieX/AIClass1/README.md

 ### llama2 with open AI:
 <img width="1881" height="1033" alt="image" src="https://github.com/user-attachments/assets/b37f5ddc-cb49-4d65-8fb3-1c3e7f801897" />
+The 2020 World Series was played at both Globe Life Field in Arlington, Texas and Estadio de Béisbol La Lancha in Mexico City.
+However, the LA Dodgers were the home team for Games 1 and 2, which were played at Globe Life Field.

 ## Part 3
 ### llama2 with LangChain:
 <img width="858" height="929" alt="image" src="https://github.com/user-attachments/assets/652a690d-c6a4-41a6-bec1-1a75c97feb68" />
+User prompt: 'What is the capital of Germany?'
+Model answer: The capital of Germany is Berlin.